"Affordable, professional Pilates providing dynamic, small group classes for a stronger, fitter, more flexible you."

 Aside from health and fitness, Dayna loves to travel, and can’t wait to explore more of beautiful New Zealand.

 Emily is originally from Maine!
-She began her yoga journey in North Carolina at uni and travelled to San Jose, California where she did her 200 hour certification in Vinyasa Krama yoga.
+She began her yoga journey in North Carolina at uni where she discovered her love for yoga.
+After wrapping up her business degree in accounting, she drove out to San Jose, California where she completed her 200 hour certification in Vinyasa Krama yoga.

 Learning the anatomy and philosophies of yoga helped Emily shape classes to include all levels of students, increasing their strength, flexibility & overall well-being.
 The physical and psychological benefits of yoga are the main reasons she continues to practice and why she wishes to share yoga with others.